 I am by no means an expert on your family, but I do feel like I may qualify for a Phd in my own life.
 I do not presume to have it all figured out every day (hilarious).
 But, when I do, my hope is that someone can take that tiny thread of goodness and weave their own truth with it.When I don’t have it figured out, I reflect on my mistakes, strive to make it right, and then try to forgive myself (that usually takes a while).

 That’s the magic spot where we actually thrive.
 But we must be patient with ourselves.
 We must allow our daily actions and choices to slowly build momentum.
 Becoming a family doesn’t just happen in an instant.
-We are our own single beings for so long, until one day we find we are inextricably bound to our partner and children.
+We are our own single beings for so long, until one day we find we are inextricably and forever bound to our partner and children.
 But with time, consistency, and great heart, we are made whole, and become the solid stone we know as family.

 When I look at all the research available, and the truths I witness in my own home, I have come to believe that there needs to be three focuses in a family.

 - Nurturing Care: We need to invest time and energy in all members of the family, including ourselves.
 Lavishing love, care, and quality time while honouring the unique natures and/or developmental stages of each person.

 - Nature: We need to connect daily to the real world.
 The one that actually keeps us alive and provides everything we could ever need.
 Giving our attention to natural rhythms, beauty, and stillness is essential to our well being.
 We must learn to protect this precious world by seeing ourselves as stewards and honoured guests.